DimitrovViktor/Text-Encryptor/README.md

 # Text Encryptor

-A C++ encryption and decryption program
+A C++ text encryption and decryption tool using hashed psaswords as encryption keys

 ## Features